 It is essential to think about post high school plans before completing high school.
-These plans may include higher education, attending an vocational program or occupational center, or employment.
+These plans may include higher education (attending a college or university), attending a vocational program or occupational center, or employment.

 There are 4 systems of higher education in California.
 These include community colleges, California State University (CSU), University of California (UC), and private colleges/universities.